 tara Latour wedding dresses

 Tara Latour has perfected modern romanticism for the fashion-forward bride.
 While her gowns offer a fresh point of view on bridal they also provide flawless execution in fit.
 The independent nature of the designer herself translates to her pieces as the answer to the heart cry of the earthy yet glamorous woman.
-Our collection from Tara LaTour ranges from $5000 - $8000.
+The price range from our stores that carry Tara LaTour gowns range from $5000 - $8000.

 A little Q&A with the designer: